jcmartinezmori/jcmartinezmori_old.github.io/research.md

 My current project focuses on evaluating multipath transport protocols and how they behave in data center environments.
 I am mainly focusing on Multipath TCP and how it can improve the performance of various workloads in the data center such as VM Migrations and big data workloads.
 We are evaluating whether the throughput gains from mptcp can provide a large enough performance benefit for these workloads.
 This work will be part of my masters synthesis project at UMass.

 ## Edge Clouds
 My thesis will likely focus on edge clouds and their performance aspects.
 We are currently looking at modeling different properties of edge clouds and how they compare to standard data centers.
 This work is still early in its development.
-A dedicated page on edge clouds can be found here: [](http://mrlucasch.github.io/research/edgeclouds/)
+A dedicated page on edge clouds can be found here: [Edge Clouds](/research/edgeclouds/)

 ## Virtualization